Take the plunge

 When the Pharisee prays in the parable: "I thank you, God, that I am not like other people", then this is not hubris, not empty boasting.
 It was true.
 His respect for the law was impeccable; he and the Pharisaic minority had taken up the cause of loyalty to the law in a world where the law was rapidly declining.
 He wasn't like other people, and he doesn't even take credit for that—he thanks God it's like that.

-On the other hand: Customs officers, the tax collectors in Palestine, had the worst possible reputation - they were Jews who collected taxes from their own people for the Roman occupying power and who often enriched themselves in an unscrupulous way (compare Matthew 5,46).
+On the other hand: tax collectors in Palestine had the worst possible reputation – they were Jews who collected taxes from their own people for the Roman occupying power and often enriched themselves in an unscrupulous manner (compare Mt 5,46).
 So the distribution of roles will have been immediately clear for Jesus' listeners: the Pharisee, the man of God, as the "good guy" and the publican, the archetypal villain, as the "bad guy".

 As always, Jesus makes a very unexpected statement in his parable: what we are or what we have up to do has no positive or negative effect on God; he forgives everyone, even the worst sinner.
 All we have to do is trust him.
 And just as shocking: Whoever believes he is more righteous than others (even if he may have solid evidence of it) is still in his sins, not because God has not forgiven him, but because he will not receive what he does not need to have believes.